Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 KAMUI taking out of bag

 Most self-inflating sleeping pads fold up to be small and compact.
 Sleeping pads range in thickness from 1-3 inches.
-The pads fold or roll into a compact size to fit into your backpack.
-Sleeping pads are easier to pack and do not need an air pump to inflate it fully.
+The pads fold or roll into a compact size to fit your backpack.
+Sleeping pads are easier to pack and do not need an air pump to inflate them fully.
 Once you take them out of their carrying bag or case, you simply unfold them and start the inflation process.
-If you are using an inflatable sleeping pad, you can use your lung power; if you are using a self-inflating sleeping pad as described in this article, all you have to do is simply open the valve for airflow to begin.
+If you use an inflatable sleeping pad, you can use your lung power; if you use a self-inflating sleeping pad as described in this article, all you have to do is simply open the valve for airflow to begin.

-An average camper can set up a manual (using a lung power) sleeping pad in less than 5 minutes.
+An average camper can set up a manual (using a lung power) camping bed in less than 5 minutes.
 A self-inflating sleeping pad can take up to 30 minutes, but you can leave it to inflate on its own while you tend to other things.
-An air mattress can take anywhere from 5 to 10 minutes to start and will require your full attention throughout the inflation process.
-A sleeping pad reduces the amount of time it takes to create a safe resting area and is very simple to use.
-To store your self-inflating sleeping pad after use, you simply open the valve and squeeze the air out by rolling your pad up.
+An air mattress can take 5 to 10 minutes to start and will require your full attention throughout the inflation process.
+A sleeping pad reduces the time it takes to create a safe resting area and is very simple.
+To store your self-inflating sleeping pad after use, you open the valve and squeeze the air out by rolling your pad up.

 Best Uses